Voigt transformations in retrospect: missed opportunities?: Another derivation of Voigt transformations

 \section{Another derivation of Voigt transformations}

 One of the reasons why Voigt's 1887 paper remained unnoticed was its clumsy and unwieldy derivation of Voigt's transformations.
-In this section we will try to give more modern and succinct derivation which will reveal basic physical inputs behind it.
-Inspiration for this derivation and its subsequent generalization comes mostly from one postulate derivation of Lorentz transformations originated by von Ignatowsky \cite{44} and further developed by Frank and Rothe \cite{44A}.
-More precisely, we have in mind the idea presented in \cite{45}.
+In this section we will try to give more modern and succinct derivation which will reveal basic physical inputs and assumptions behind it.
+Inspiration for this derivation and its subsequent generalization comes mostly from one postulate derivation of Lorentz transformations originated in 1910 by von Ignatowsky \cite{44,44AA} \footnote{An English translation of \cite{44} is available at { https://en.wikisource.org/wiki/Translation:Some\_General\_Remarks\_on\_the\_Relativity\_Principle}} and further developed by Frank and Rothe \cite{44A}.
+More precisely, our approach rests heavily on the ideas presented in \cite{45}.
+Eventually we generalize the approach of \cite{45} by relaxing the requirement of spatial isotropy.

 Under the assumption that measuring rods do not change their length when gently set into a state of uniform motion, the Galilean transformations (\ref{eq19}) are simply a statement that the length of a finite interval is an additive quantity: the length of a union of two intervals is equal to the sum of their lengths.
 However, it seems not too fantastic to imagine that Voigt in 1887 could question whether the measuring rods really do not change their lengths when moving through {\ae}ther.
 At least in 1888 Oliver Heaviside showed that the electric field of a charge in motion relative to the {\ae}ther is no longer spherically symmetric and becomes distorted in the the longitudinal direction.
 Influenced by the Heaviside's result, FitzGerald and later Lorentz came out with a hypothesis that Heaviside distortion might be applied to the molecular forces too and thus rigid bodies when moving through the {\ae}ther should experience deformations.
 In particular, in 1889 FitzGerald published in then little known American journal {\it Science} a letter in which he wrote: